chillahwhale/GA-materials/README.md

 Contact **Kimberly English** in person or on slack to book a scheduled one-on-one.

+## Need Help?
+1. Google it!
+2. Ask a peer or the group chat
+3. Ask your instructor

 ## Course Wiki
 [This wiki](https://git.generalassemb.ly/DSI-US-11/course-info/wiki) has a lot of useful info!